Nastel/gocypher-cybench-eclipse/README.md

 ## Installation instructions

+**Deployment packages**

+* File `CybenchTools.zip` contains Eclipse update site for Eclipse 2020-09.
+* File `CyBenchToolsForEclipseMars.zip` contains Eclipse update site for Eclipse Mars 2.

 **Prerequisites**

-* Plugin is build and tested using (on lower JAVA or Eclipse version it won’t work)
+* Package `CybenchTools.zip` is built and tested using (on lower JAVA or Eclipse version it won’t work)
     * JAVA – JDK-14.0.2,
     * Eclipse Version: 2020-09 (4.17.0).

-**Deployment package**

-* File `CybenchTools.zip` contains Eclipse update site files structure.
+* Package `CyBenchToolsForEclipseMars.zip` is built and tested using
+    * JAVA – JDK-1.8.0_201,
+    * Eclipse Version: Eclipse Mars 2 (4.5.2).

 ### Installation from local file system

+Installation process for both version of plugins is the same:

 * In Eclipse select menu “Help”→ “Install new software”.
 * In installation dialog window click button “Add”.